defnotafunction/Intelligent-Surveillance/README.md

-# Intelligent Surveillance (W.I.P)
+# Intelligent Surveillance
-- An AI-powered Surveillance program that adapts to faces and environments, automatically records and plays alarms, and reports alarming information via email.
+- An ML-powered Surveillance program that adapts to faces and environments, automatically records and plays alarms, and reports alarming information via email.

 ## Devices Required
 - Camera
 - Microphone
 - Game Controller (Preferably Xbox Series or Dualsense)
-- Speaker (Optional)
+- Speaker (Optional but recommended)

+## Controls
-## Controls (Xbox Series Controller)
+- Controller (Xbox Series Controller)
     - A: Quit
     - B: Enable remembering faces
         - Directions: Show your face on-screen and say the phrase "my name is" with your name after.
-- X: Get count of unknown face on screen.
+    - X: Get count of how many times the unknown face currently detected by the camera was tracked.
     - Y: Begin / Stop recording.
     - LB: Train Sound Analyzer's model on normal sounds for anomaly detection.
     - RB: Reset Sound Analyzer's model.
-- View: Send a graph of unknown faces.
+    - View: Send a graph containing grouped data points that represent unknown faces along with the number of times that each face was tracked.

+- Speech Recognition
+    - LLM / Command wake up call: "Paper"
+    - Preset Commands:
+        - "Say my name": Announces the name of the known face detected by the camera.
+        - "Email unknown faces cluster": Emails a graph containing grouped data points that represent faces.

 # Core Features
 - Live Camera Surveillance using `opencv-python` (`OpenCV`).
-- Human detection, facial recognition, and face memory using `DeepFace` and `OpenCV`.
+- Human detection, facial recognition using `DeepFace` and `OpenCV`.
 - Unknown face tracking powered by `scikit-learn`'s `DBSCAN` and `TSNE`.
 - Automatic Recording + Alarm.
 - Sound anomaly detection powered by `scikit-learn`'s `SGDOneClassSVM`.